florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-17-azure-function-python-ml-part-3.markdown

 permalink: azure-function/machine-learning/part-3
 ---
 # Introduction
-The [previous article]({% link _posts/2023-12-10-azure-function-python-ml-part-2.markdown %}) transforms the application allowing a remote training proceed by a GitHub Action.
-The current article focus on improving the quality of the application by verifying the integrity and the correctness of this trained model.
+The [previous article]({% link _posts/2023-12-10-azure-function-python-ml-part-2.markdown %}) transforms the application and enables remote training through a GitHub Action.
+The current article focuses on improving the quality of the application by verifying the integrity and correctness of this trained model.

 > [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-3) is the code article's code.